MichaelTong1/cookie-business-analysis/README.md

 # cookie-business-analysis
-Using PowerBI, analyzing a cookie business using their order invoices
+Using PowerBI, analyze a cookie business using their order invoices

 ### Feb 23 2024